 Throughout the department, information is posted and provided in both English and Spanish

-Bulletins regarding the availability of interpreter services and the language line are posted throughout the MCBH website
+Bulletins regarding the availability of interpreter services and the language line are posted throughout the MCBH website.

 Our 24/7 Access Log includes a field to record a client’s language and also a field for a need for an interpreter.